DSPy is a framework for automatically prompting and fine-tuning language models. It provides:

 Note, that optimization/compilation with DSPy can create a lot of logs which aren’t necessarily actionable.

-You can suppress these logs by using the TurnOffPareaLogging
+You can suppress these logs by using the TurnOffPareaLogging context manager.

 After optimization, you will likely want to assess the performance of your module as outlined below.

-The DSPy integration automatically creates nested traces by relying on Python’s contextvars
+The DSPy integration automatically creates nested traces by relying on Python’s contextvars.

 That means, if you are using threading or multi-processing in your DSPy application, the traces of the DSPy modules in that get orphaned from the main trace.